 Form, function, and style combine and come “full circle” to create natural products that are kind to the environment, kind to your household, and kind on the eyes.
-Full Circle also maintains rigorous green business practices, maintaining a factory with great working conditions and high environmental standards of production.
+The company also maintain rigorous green business practices, maintaining a factory with great working conditions and high environmental standards of production.
 They source raw materials close to where the processes and packaging is done to minimize transportation; all packaging and marketing materials are made from recycled and FSC certified paper; and all scraps and waste materials are recycled.
 This company and their products are amazing.
 I simply cannot rave enough about them.

-I am so excited to be hosting a Full Circle Green Cleaning Kit Giveaway during the month of June.
-This kit includes some of Full Circle’s best-selling tools.
-To celebrate, I am going to feature some of the Full Circle natural cleaning products recipes, as well as some of my own, to show how easy it is to make homemade natural cleaning products using food-grade products in your kitchen.
+To celebrate, I am going to feature some of the natural cleaning products recipes, as well as some of my own, to show how easy it is to make homemade natural cleaning products using food-grade products in your kitchen.
 My mum has always used lemon juice, vinegar, baking soda, and essential oils to clean the house, so I grew up using these natural green recipes.
 I featured my top natural uses for lemons, baking soda, vinegar, and essential oils as part of my green kitchen blog for Go Green America TV.
 But until now, I haven't shared any of the recipes here.
 I don't know why!
 So, I will rectify that this month.

-I thought I would share their surface spray recipe, which is the same as the recipe I grew up with.
-You just combine 1 part white vinegar, 1 part filtered water, and 1 ½ Tbsp fresh lemon juice.
-The lemon juicer that comes with the Full Circle spray bottles makes mixing this together a breeze.
+I thought I would share this surface spray recipe, which is the same as the recipe I grew up with.
+You just combine 1 part white vinegar, 1 part filtered water, and 1 1/2 tablespoon fresh lemon juice.
+The lemon juicer that comes with the spray bottles makes mixing this together a breeze.
 But you can mix this recipe together in seconds by blending, or shaking in a spray bottle.
 For even better disinfecting results, I like to soak the lemon rinds and cut up lemons I have already juiced for my lemon water in the vinegar for up to a week to really allow the lemon scent and juice to infuse into the vinegar.
 But you don’t have to do this if you are in a hurry.
 This natural spray is really effective for cleaning most surfaces.
-But vinegar should NOT be used on marble surfaces.
+But vinegar should not be used on marble surfaces.
 Always test a small amount of surfaces you are unsure of.

-The Full Circle cleaning brushes are also really impressive.
-The "laid back" dish brushes not only look stylish with gorgeous renewable bamboo handles, but the coloured heads are made out of plant-based biodegradable “plastic”, and the natural recycled bristles are durable and effective at cleaning dishes.
-The small round grip pot scrubber is one of my favourite things in the kitchen range.
+The cleaning brushes are also really impressive.
+The "laid back" dish brushes not only look stylish with gorgeous renewable bamboo handles, but the colored heads are made out of plant-based biodegradable “plastic”, and the natural recycled bristles are durable and effective at cleaning dishes.
+The small round grip pot scrubber is one of my favorite things in the kitchen range.
 This is 100% plant-based - the round bamboo handle fits snugly into my hand, and the loofah, which expands to twice it’s size when wet cleans up the toughest baked on grease.

-Scott is the glass and bottle scrubber in our family, and he LOVES the Full Circle bottle brush!
+Scott is the glass and bottle scrubber in our family, and he love the bottle brush!
 Made out of recycled plastic and recycled stainless steel, it has a fantastic ergonomic handle design that hangs on the faucet to dry and doesn’t collect rust or bacteria.
 The U-shaped design allows you to clean the inside and outside of the bottle at the same time!

 We only eat organic produce in our house.
 But scrubbing and cleaning it is still very important.
-The Full Circle vegetable ring brush has such a fantastic design that prevents hand cramping when you are cleaning fruits and veggies.
+The vegetable ring brush has such a fantastic design that prevents hand cramping when you are cleaning fruits and veggies.
 We had a friend come over the other day, and said, “trust you to have a vegetable scrubber that looks like a piece of art!”
-It really does….AND it’s functional!
+It really does….and it’s functional!
 The natural recycled bristles clean, but don’t bruise.
-I LOVE THIS BRUSH!
+I love this brush!

 For the bathroom, I am very impressed with the iron-shaped "grunge buster" grout and tile brush, which is the best tile scrubber I have ever used.
 Made out of renewable bamboo and recycled plastic, the handle makes it so easy to use without tiring your hands when you are scrubbing a whole shower.
 This brush has two kinds of bristles – tough for the grout, and soft for the tile.
 You just clean the brush with warm soapy water, stand it up for quick drying, and then hang it up for storage.
 Too easy!